AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 > **HEAD** represents a reference to a branch pointer, and a branch pointer is simply where a branch currently is, the last commit of the branch. **HEAD** can also be understood as the current branch.

+- ### Git remote

+Before we can push anything to Github, we need to tell Git about our remote repository on Github.
+We need to set up a "destination" to push the changes up to.

+In Git, we refer to these "destinations" as remotes.

+> Each remote is simply a URL where a hosted repository lives

 <div style="page-break-after: always;"></div>

 ## Git commands